 1. The First Round of the championship requires each group to submit 2 separate video recordings – the first is of their performance, and the second is a spoken introduction of the group.

-2. Videos may not be shared publicly by the group until after the completion of the Grand Final on September 6, 2020.
+2. Videos may not be shared publicly by groups until after the completion of the Grand Finals.

 3. Video 1 – Performance.

 a.
-The video must be recorded in a single take, with no editing.
+The video must be recorded in a single take, with no editing of footage, you may adjust lighting or sound levels in post-production if required.

 c.
 The recording device must be set in a static position throughout the performance, with no zooming in/out or moving around during the performance.